 Kat gave us some great advice about the industry and what her experiences in it have been like.

 Movies, specifically the movie Aliens.
-For me it wasn't something I wanted to do since I was 5 but it definitely interested me.
-I could draw from a really young age but never really took an interest in pursuing it until my last year of high school when I decided to go into classical animation and realised I needed a portfolio to get into the program.
+For me, it wasn’t something I wanted to do since I was 5 but it definitely interested me.
+I could draw from a really young age but never really took an interest in pursuing it until my last year of high school when I decided to go into classical animation and realized I needed a portfolio to get into the program.

 I took more risk, got faster, better and enjoyed myself a lot more.

 I would research schools, not just reputation but who the teachers are.
 Are they industry professionals?
 Is this school simply built on longevity?
-Experience is the best teacher so make sure you're learning from professional who are up to date with skills and industry standard work flows.
+Experience is the best teacher so make sure you’re learning from professionals who are up to date with skills and industry-standard workflows.